anghol/Lection-Angular-Material/README.md

 Homework: add responsiveness for navigation when a screen size changes.

+Homework 2: create a simple authorization: secure pages must be available to only authorized users.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

 ## Development server